moto-timo/yocto-docs/documentation/kernel-lab/lab4.rst

 :file:`yocto-testmod` patch in the Linux kernel recipe itself, you'll add an external kernel module called :file:`hello-mod`.
-It also contains a change to the :term:`SRC_URI` in the :file:`linux-yocto-custom.bb` that points it to a local kernel repo, which you'll need to modify, and a :term:`KBRANCH` variable that will point to a 'working branch' in the local repo, which we'll describe in more detail later.
+It also contains a change to the :term:`SRC_URI` in the :file:`linux-yocto-custom_git.bb` that points it to a local kernel repo, which you'll need to modify, and a :term:`KBRANCH` variable that will point to a 'working branch' in the local repo, which we'll describe in more detail later.
 This layer contains the following files for the